Slavery and human trafficking statement

 Progress over the last financial year has included:

-- Launch of a programme to align our procurement contracts across the business, to include our policy against slavery and human trafficking.
-This requires that purchases for our office facilities or for projects, and for the provision of technical services by suppliers, be subject to conditions of contract explaining the requirements for legal compliance to MSA and antibribery legislation, as well as performance requirements’.
+- Alignment of procurement contracts across the global business to detail the requirements in our policy against slavery and human trafficking.
+This requires that the purchase of consumables for our office facilities or for projects, and of the provision of technical services by suppliers to be subject to conditions of contract explaining the requirements for legal compliance to MSA and antibribery legislation, as well as performance requirements.

-- Launch of a new on-line training course for our staff to learn about the risks of modern slavery and its possible effects on nearly 30 million people across the world, how to spot possible abuse of the law, and how to report it within the company.
+- In 2018 we planned to launch of a new on-line training course for our staff to learn about the risks of modern slavery and its possible effects on nearly 30 million people across the world, how to spot possible abuse of the law, and how to report it within the company.
+However, this was not achieved.
+The training material will be released in the second half of 2019.